MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 [Arm-cortex-m0+ cpu](https://developer.arm.com/Processors/Cortex-M0-Plus).
 Keyboard-makers take this kind
 of microcontroller, and customize them to fit keyboards, since pro-micro microcontrollers have influenced a lot of the keyboard PCBs, many new microcontroller designs fit onto a PCB the same way that a pro-micro does.
-Meaning, often times you can use many combinations of microcontrollers, with many combinations of PCBs.
+Meaning, often you can use many combinations of microcontrollers, with many combinations of PCBs.

 The arm-cortex-m0+ cpu is pretty fast, cheap, and has two cores, TWO CORES, why would someone even need that?
-If there are two cores on there, then they should both definitely be used, however.
+But, if there are two cores on there, then they should both definitely be used.

 ## Back to the story, pt2